your story matters.

 Sharing our stories helps us connect to others as we develop healthy relationships and a network of support.
 When we encounter rough times these relationships help us deal with stress and begin the healing process.

 Trauma, toxic stress, or Adverse Childhood Experiences/ACEs can interfere with brain development, managing emotions, and a sense of belonging and safety.
-If we ignore it, a child who experiences trauma develops into an adult who is more likely to to suffer from heart disease, diabetes, become addicted to drugs or alcohol, have run-ins with the law, and continue the cycle with their own children.
-Positive relationships and connection can help children and adults cope with ACEs and thrive.
+If we ignore it, a child who experiences trauma develops into an adult who is more likely to suffer from heart disease, diabetes, become addicted to drugs or alcohol, have run-ins with the law, and continue the cycle with their own children.
+Positive relationships and connections can help children and adults cope with ACEs and thrive.

 Together we can…